Consider These Facts If Your Child Has Myopia

 • Children who have one myopic parent have a three-fold risk of myopia development compared to their peers who do not have this family history; two myopic parents double this risk again (Jones et al, 2007).

-• On the positive side, a strong family history of myopia has resulted in stronger treatment effects in studies investigating efficacy of progressive and novel spectacle lens designs for myopia control (Kurtz et al, 2007; Sankaridurg et al, 2010)
+• On the positive side, a strong family history of myopia has resulted in stronger treatment effects in studies investigating efficacy of progressive and novel spectacle lens designs for myopia management (Kurtz et al, 2007; Sankaridurg et al, 2010)

 • Initiating a myopia management strategy for pediatric patients should ideally commence before they become myopic, in view of the risk factors described above.